Smatek1001/AI_DnD/_templates/Update_Last_Updated.md

 // from the start of a line (m flag for multiline). const oldDateRegex = /^last_updated:\s*".*?"\s*$/m;

-// Get the current date and time in the desired format const newDate = tp.date.now("YYYY-MM-DD HH:mm:ss");
+// Get the current date and time in the desired ISO 8601 format const newDate = tp.date.now("YYYY-MM-DDTHH:mm:ss");

 // Construct the new line to replace the old one const replacementLine = `last_updated: "${newDate}"`;